 - Adobe Products

 R is mostly used by data scientists and data analysts and is one of the most popular programming languages for this niche.
 It is popular for statistics.
 R works for Adhoc analysis and exploring datasets, for statistics-heavy projects, and one-time dives into a dataset.
-It is used for running R programs and gets results in the format of text or graphics within Mediawiki, a software backing Wikipedia.
-It acts as an interactive statistical environment and is used for statistics, data analysis, and ML algorithms.
+R can run R programs and gets results in the format of text or graphics within Mediawiki, a software backing Wikipedia.
+It acts as an interactive statistical environment and is great for statistics, data analysis, and ML algorithms.
 It can run on Linus, Windows, and Mac OS X.

 - Banking analysts